Environmental protection expenditure

 Environmental protection expenditure in the manufacturing industry and in the quarrying and mining industries is related to the structural statistics.
 International reporting of figures are performed in conjunction with these statistics.

-The survey on environmental protection expenditure includes all business in the manufacturing, mining and quarrying industries as defined in the Norwegian Standard Industrial Classification, SIC .
+The survey on environmental protection expenditure include all businesses enrolled in the Norwegian Environment Agencys registers and which operates in the manufacturing, mining and quarrying industries as defined in the Norwegian Standard Industrial Classification, SIC .

 The statistics does NOT include service enterprises, offshore exploration and development nor transport of oil and gas via pipelines.

-The statistics is based on information collected using a questionnaire sent to a selection of businesses.
+The statistics is based on information collected using a questionnaire sent to businesses which are expected to have expenditures on environmental protection based on information in registres from the Norwegian Environment agency.

 For the oil and gas extraction, the questionnaire collects information from all offshore field operators and operators of onshore installations.